prestidigitator/minetest-mod-prestibags/README.txt

 Prestibags Minetest Mod
 =======================

-Pretibags are simple bags that act like chests you can pick up.
+Prestibags are simple bags that act like chests you can pick up.
 They do not modify the player's normal inventory formspec, so they will not interfere with any mods that do.
 Here are some of their features: